osrf/gazebo_tutorials/gazebojs_install/tutorial.md

     node

-Type in the following commands ('undefined' messages are NodeJS console valid responses to your command) to load the gazeboJs module, create a simulation client and pause the running simulation
+Type in the following commands to load the gazeboJs module, create a simulation client and pause the running simulation

+> **Note**: 'undefined' messages are NodeJS console valid responses to your command

     > var gazebojs = require('gazebojs')
     undefined